BirdeeHub/shelua/README.md

 newsh["false"]()
 ```

-This library also will add the `string.escapeShellArg` function,
+`require`ing this library also will add the `string.escapeShellArg` function,
 allowing you to use it on any string `("like so"):escapeShellArg()`.

 ## License